billschnoebelen/cce_blog_old/content/blog/grinding-disc-holder/index.md

 ![paint](./pic9.jpg)

 I milled up some slider feet so as not to scratch the paint job when I spin it.
 It probably would have helped if I let the paint dry, but that never happens.
-Once setup on milling using a cutoff saw.
+These were milled in one setup using a slitting saw to seperated from each part from the stock.

 ![machined some slidey feet](./pic10.jpg)